beetapp/beeteos-js/examples/README.md

 `node .\bitshares\inject.js`

-Construct advanced bitshares transactions then broadcast them to the Bitshares network via the Beet wallet.
+Construct advanced bitshares transactions then broadcast them to the Bitshares network via the beeteos wallet.

 Prompts user to relink with stored identity.